blackuy/react-native-twilio-video-webrtc/README.md

 react-native link react-native-twilio-video-webrtc
 ```

-open project in Xcode.
+Open project in Xcode.
 Click Project in the left pane and go to the tab `General`.
 Then add Embedded Framework.
 Click `Add another` and go to `node_modules/react-native-twilio-video-webrtc`.
-Select TwilioVideo.framework
+Select TwilioVideo.framework.
+Select `Copy items if needed`.

 # Usage